-Social insurance disability pension: The full pension is based on a complete insurance period for the insured's age cohort (defined by the year of birth).
-If the level of disability is at least 66.6% (total disability), the pension is between 1,075 francs and 2,150 francs a month depending on yearly average earnings during the total insurance period.
+Disability pension (social insurance): The full pension is based on a complete contribution period for the insured's age cohort (defined by the year of birth).
+If the level of disability is at least 67% (total disability), the pension is between 1,075 francs and 2,150 francs a month depending on the insured's annual average earnings during the total coverage period.

-Yearly average earnings are calculated on the basis of employment income, contributions made while nonemployed, and recognized care-giving periods for children or persons in need of care.
-If married, the yearly average earnings are split equally between both partners for the marriage period.
+Annual average earnings are calculated on employment income, contributions made while nonemployed, and recognized care-giving periods for children or persons in need of care.
+If married, the annual average earnings are split equally between both partners for the marriage period.

-If the onset of disability was before age 25 and the insured has at least the minimum required contribution period, the disability pension amounts to at least 133.3% of the minimum rate of the full pension payable for the insured's age cohort.
+If the disability began before age 25 and the insured has at least the minimum required contribution period, the disability pension paid must be at least 133.3% of the minimum rate of the full pension payable for the insured's age cohort.